flynntsang/littletest/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[Feature Request]: "
+title: "[Feature Request] "
-labels: '[community]'
+labels: ["community"]
-projects: 'Open Source Core'
+projects: ["flynntsang/projects/1"]
-assignees: 'flynntsang'
+assignees:
+  - flynntsang

 ---